 - Lethal Joke Character: Sort of.
 While they suck at combat, they are the best builders in the game, plus you can have up to nine of them at time.
 They'll also actually try to repair buildings instead of defending them like the dwarves do.

 - Our Gnomes Are Weirder: They're hardworking but unhygenic little grubbers with knobbly faces.

 - Magikarp Power: If you manage to (somehow) get them up to level 8, they will transform into gnome champions, who have stats on par with paladins.

 - Artificial Brilliance: They will seek out wounded tax collectors to heal them.
-Words cannot describe how good an idea this is.
+Words cannot describe how helpful this is.

 - Back from the Dead: They can resurrect themselves once for every Character Level as long as their temple is still intact.